The Tánaiste has told an Oireachtas Committee that there should be a third gender option on the census along with female and male.

 He said that "there should be a third option", adding that he would have to consult "statisticians and the CSO [Central Statistics Office] as to how best to do that".

 Mr Varadkar was appearing before the Oireachtas Committee on Gender Equality today to discuss the recommendations of the Citizens' Assembly on Gender Equality regarding pay and workplace conditions.

 In its report, the Citizens' Assembly recommended that the State should set targets in legislation to reduce the hourly gender pay gap to 9% by 2025 and to 4% by 2030, with a view to eliminating it by 2035.

 According to Eurostat data, the current gender pay gap in Ireland is 11.3%.

-A new guide for trade unions on gender pay gap reporting has been launched.
+On Monday, a new guide for trade unions on gender pay gap reporting was launched.

 Under new legislation, organisations with over 250 employees will have to report on their gender pay gaps later this year.

 Businesses are required to choose a "snapshot" date of their employees in June 2022 and then report on the hourly gender pay gap for those employees on the same date in December 2022.

 Employers will also be required to publish a statement setting out the reasons for the gender pay gap in their company, and what measures are being taken to address it.